-The following is a listing of courses associated with Software Development for the MIT and professional certificate programs.
+The following is a listing of courses associated with Programming for the MIT and professional certificate programs.

 HGAM 6311/HGAM 5311 - SOFTWARE DEVELOPMENT I